“I’m Not on Call Just Because I’m Free” — How to Set Time Boundaries and Stop Being The Backup Plan

 Has anyone ever made plans for you without asking you first?

-You’re sitting on the couch in your comfy robe, deep-conditioning your hair and watching The Chosen, and then boom — someone hits you with:
+You’re sitting on the couch in your comfy robe, deep-conditioning your hair and watching The Chosen, and then boom — your phone vibrates:

-“Can you run this errand for me since it’s not like you’re doing anything?”
+• “Can you run this errand for me?
+I know it’s your day off so it’s not like you’re doing anything.”

-Or worse… “We’re short-staffed at church so we put you down to help out.
-We know we can count on you.”
+• “We’re short-staffed at church so we put you down to help out.
+We know we can always count on you!”

-Excuse me?
-When did your free time become a community resource?
+Sis, serious question: when exactly did your free time become a community resource???

-Let’s talk about time boundaries — because your time is valuable even when it’s not scheduled.
+Let’s talk about time boundaries — because your time is valuable even when it’s not scheduled down to the hour.

 What Are Time Boundaries?